- No authorization for travel by any employee shall be granted, and no reimbursement

 mileage rate or comparable cost of commercial transportation including taxi fares

-- When travel is by common carrier, the fare must not exceed the standard coach fare
+- When travel is by Air, the fare must not exceed the standard coach fare charged the

 - The employee’s copy of the ticket, or an acceptable receipt, must be submitted for